mediafinger/chimera_http_client/README.markdown

 ## The Queue class

 Instead of making single requests immediately, the ChimeraHttpClient allows to queue requests and run them in **parallel**.
+The two big benefits are:

+* only one HTTP connection has to be created (and closed) for all the requests (if the server supports this)
+* no need for more asynchronicity in your code, just use the aggregated result set

 The number of parallel requests is limited by your system.
 There is a hard limit for 200 concurrent requests.
 You will have to measure yourself where the sweet spot for optimal performance is - and when things start to get flaky.
 I recommend to queue not much more than 20 requests before running them.